neondatabase/website/content/docs/guides/vercel-postgres-transition-guide.md

 ### When exactly will the transition happen?

-The transition will begin in November.
+The transition will begin in Q4, 2024.
 It will be a phased migration, with Vercel Postgres stores automatically migrated over to Neon without any downtime.
 Stay tuned for updates from Vercel about exactly when this will happen for your account.

 Until then, you can continue using Vercel Postgres as usual.